ewerlopes/connectfour/README.md

 Beside the game itself, I use [PyInstaller](http://www.pyinstaller.org/) to generate the executables.
 It packs up all the game and its assets in a single executable file so players just have to run it with nothing to install.
-This task is performed by the `build.bat` file.
+This task is performed by the `build_*` scripts to be ran in the corresponding OS.

 ## Credits